CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 The `tileset` object within a tileset's `3DTILES_metadata` extension must specify its class (`class`).
 Within a `properties` dictionary, values for properties are given, encoded as JSON types according to the [JSON Format](../../specification/Metadata/README.md#json-format) specification.

-> **Example:** The example below defines properties of a tileset, with the tileset representing an instance of a "city" class.
+> **Example:** The example below defines properties of a tileset, with the tileset being an instance of a "city" class.
 Required properties "dateFounded" and "population" are given; optional property "country" is omitted.
 >
 > ```jsonc
 > {